noclouds/Rain/README.md

 2) User content hosting on distributed URLs, home PCs, and mobile devices.

 3) No user account registrations required for secure services.
-No registration required, ever; not even to be one an owner of the network.
+No registration required, ever; not even to be an owner of the network.

 4) Highly incentivised network participation through ownership and digital content rights and saleability of network ownership.